famished-tiger/loxxy/README.md

 - Object-orientation (classes, methods, inheritance).

 ## How to start in 1, 2, 3...?
+... in less than 3 minutes...

 ### 1. Installing
 Install __Loxxy__ as a gem:
-... in less than 3 minutes.

     $ gem install loxxy